Moving from the therapy environment to community activities

 With its rising popularity, yoga is moving beyond the mat and into the therapy setting.

-OTs bring a unique perspective to yoga and can guide you child deeper into their practice for emotional regulation and physical wellbeing.
+OTs bring a unique perspective to yoga and can guide your child deeper into their practice for emotional regulation and physical wellbeing.

 Yoga and Occupational Therapy are complementary in their concepts and methodologies.
 While yoga has an emphasis on activating the parasympathetic nervous system, Occupational Therapy incorporates goals and objectives toward functional independence.
 Therefore, both sciences accentuate the use of mind, body, and spirit in daily life in order to function within a new perception and new skills all while being in a calmer and regulated state.